jstnmthw/hlstatsnext/apps/daemon/docs/MIGRATION.md

 ### Roadmap and documentation updates

 - Added `apps/daemon/docs/ROADMAP.md` with an up-to-date plan covering immediate next steps (history/activity, GeoIP, objective persistence, server load), short-/medium-term items (awards/ribbons, admin/bans, multi-game parsers, caching, distributed processing), and RC readiness criteria.
-- Added legacy mapping document `docs/legacy/hlstatsx-data-models.md` that details how the legacy daemon populated every table we model with Prisma.
-This serves as a reference for parity and for designing migration tests.